markad-yash/PyTorch/README.md

 ```
 > array([1., 1., 1., 1., 1.])

 ```python
 b = torch.from_numpy(a)
 b
 ```
 > tensor([1., 1., 1., 1., 1.], dtype=torch.float64)

+To check if you have cuda install for GPU operation
 ```python
 'gpu' if torch.cuda.is_available() else 'cpu'

 ```